necopinus/necopinus.xyz/newsletters/2018-02-18-something-of-adaptive-value-to-human-life.md

 # Something of Adaptive Value to Human Life

-Five Futures: Volume 2, Issue 5
-February 18, 2018
+author:: Nathan Acks
+date:: 2018-02-18
+newsletter:: Five Futures
+volume:: 2
+issue:: 5

 ## The Story So Far